RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Introduction

-Recognizing the seminal advances made by \textsc{REConSum}, this paper aims at performing a further step ahead by proposing a three-step approach---coined \textsc{RECOVER} (\textbf{R}equirements \textbf{E}li\textbf{C}itation fr\textbf{O}m con\textbf{VER}sations)---that can \emph{automatically elicit and generate system requirements from conversations}.
-Rather than summarizing the input conversations, \textsc{RECOVER} considers the entire corpus of the conversation to individually classify requirements-relevant conversation turns.
+Recognizing the seminal advances made by \textsc{REConSum}, this paper performs a further step ahead by proposing a three-step approach---coined \textsc{RECOVER} (\textbf{R}equirements \textbf{E}li\textbf{C}itation fr\textbf{O}m con\textbf{VER}sations)---that can \revised{assist requirements engineers in systematically identifying and structuring system requirements from conversations}.
+Rather tthan summarizing the input conversations, \textsc{RECOVER} considers the entire corpus of the conversation to individually classify requirements-relevant conversation turns.
 It then processes these turns to filter out noise and enhance them with contextual information.
 Next, \textsc{RECOVER} exploits the capabilities of large language models (LLMs) to generate system requirements corresponding to the identified requirements-relevant conversation turns.
-Finally, the approach aggregates the requirements generated for each relevant turn, providing requirements engineers with the full set of system requirements generated.
+Finally, the approach aggregates the requirements generated for each relevant turn, providing requirements engineers with the full set of system requirements generated. \revised{While \textsc{RECOVER} leverages automation to support the elicitation process, it is not intended as a fully autonomous system but rather as an aid that enhances efficiency while maintaining human oversight.}

-We evaluate \textsc{RECOVER} through an empirical study using the conversation dataset provided by Spijkman et al. \cite{spijkman2023summarization}.
-This study comprises a statistical performance analysis and a user study with 23 experienced requirements engineers, focusing on two levels of granularity.
-First, we assess the approach at the level of \textbf{individual conversation turns}.
-Specifically, we measure the accuracy of \textsc{RECOVER} in classifying requirements-relevant conversation turns, evaluate how closely the system requirements generated for each relevant turn match those manually produced by requirements engineers, and examine the correctness, completeness, and actionability of these generated requirements.